 Adding A Pompom and Tassel

 Step 9: Finish off the ornaments by threading the tassel and pompom decoration through the card at the base right through to the top.
-Use a needle to pierce through the card and make a hanging loop at the top.
+Use a needle to pierce the card and make a hanging loop at the top.

-After making the first couple of balls, I found slotting the stencil pieces together much easier, and I got much quicker at making them.
+After making the first couple of balls, I found slotting the stencil pieces much easier, and I got much quicker at making them.

 I would love to try making a large paper ball using this method out of old maps one day.
 To perhaps use as a lampshade.

 I used the leftover Christmas cards to make some upcycled personalized snow globe ornaments for my sons.